lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 ## Motivation for doing this project

 We stiil see the necessity of making TPM module with "Low Pin Count" protocol.
-There is still many computers on the market (especcialy servers) which have mother-boards supporting LPC protocol.
+There is still many computers on the market (especially servers) which have mother-boards supporting LPC protocol.
 We considered possible hardware platforms in the past in this document: